-'Imagine a street artist who draws reasonable portraits and who gathers a crowd to watch him sketch… then ship this artist into a refugee camp in Somalia and ask him to draw the people he sees, doing things that will help them save their children’s lives.
-Crowds gather round and the artist’s skill suddenly becomes as important as medicine.'
+"Imagine a street artist who draws reasonable portraits and who gathers a crowd to watch him sketch… then ship this artist into a refugee camp in Somalia and ask him to draw the people he sees, doing things that will help them save their children’s lives.
+Crowds gather round and the artist’s skill suddenly becomes as important as medicine."
+George McBean.

-Oxford Human Rights Festival has become one of the most important events of the year at Oxford Brookes University.
-For the 13th year in a row OHRF will bring together people of different backgrounds to participate in a culture packed festival that engages with a constant issue from across the globe.
-Through our selection of movies, music, art pieces, poetry and talks, we aim to raise awareness of the delicate situation in which some of the people around the world live in and try, in this way, to make a change.
+The Oxford Human Rights Festival has become one of the most important events of the year at Oxford Brookes University.
+For the 13th year OHRF will bring together people of different backgrounds to participate in a culture packed festival that engages with a constant issue from across the globe.
+Through this selection of film, graphic design, poetry and talks, we aim to raise awareness of a range of human rights issues here in the UK and across the world.
+Download the full programme here.

 The themes of the festival are refugees, women's rights and politics & revolution.
 The centrepiece of this year's festival is The Insurgent Artist exhibition in The Glass Tank.
 This is a retrospective of the work of George McBean, former Head of Graphics for UNICEF.
 A highlight of the festival is sure to be his talk and Q&A on his life and work on Wednesday 18th February.
 To reserve your ticket email Joanna Walker, Curator of The Glass Tank.

 This year's festival is all taking place here at Oxford Brookes University and is free and open to all.
 Apart from the George McBean workshop and private view / Q&A there is no need to book, just turn up and join the debate.

 21 Day Sugar Detox Old School New Body Complaints The 3 Week Diet My Bikini Belly Boost Your Bust ED Reverser The Language of Desire By Felicity Keith Diabetes 60 System Cat Spraying No More Make Women Want You